openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The key material used for encryption and signing SHOULD be determined using existing metadata mechanisms.

-To obtain Verifier's public key for the input to the key agreement to encrypt the Authorization Response, the Wallet MUST use `jwks` or `jwks_uri` claim within the `client_metadata` request parameter, or within the metadata defined in the Entity Configuration when [@!OpenID.Federation] is used.
+To obtain Verifier's public key for the input to the key agreement to encrypt the Authorization Response, the Wallet MUST use `jwks` or `jwks_uri` claim within the `client_metadata` request parameter, or within the metadata defined in the Entity Configuration when [@!OpenID.Federation] is used, or other mechanisms.

 To sign the Authorization Response, the Wallet MUST use a private key that corresponds to a public key made available in its metadata.